automizer-cloud/automizer.cloud-affiliate-api-docs/docs/requests.md

 401   | Unauthenticated.
 You failed to provide the `Authorization` header or the `TOKEN` is invalid.
 403   | Forbidden.
 You are not authorized to access the specified resource.
 404   | Not found.
 The specified resource could not be found.
+429   | Too many requests.
+You have exceeded the permitted number of requests per minute.
 501   | Role not enabled for the specified action.

 The response body will also include the following JSON with the error description: